MerginMaps/docs/src/server/install/index.md

 ## Installation System Requirements

-We recommend using a dedicated host machine with 8 GB of memory.
+We recommend using a dedicated host machine with **8 GB** of memory and **4 vCPUS**.
 The requirements for CPU and persistent storage depend largely on the frequency of project updates and the anticipated size of the data you expect to store respectively.
+A very conservative rule of thumb, regarding needed disk size would be `qgis project size * number of versions`.

+On OS level, we recommend to use a Linux distribution that has fully compatibility with Docker, since <MainPlatformName /> is deployed by default with `docker compose`.

+A low-latency, high-bandwidth environment is preferred due to volume of data needed to perform synchronization with <MainPlatformName />.
+This is specially important on large projects with hundreds of megabytes in between syncs.

+### Infrastructure overview

+* **PostgreSQL** - Database that holds application data.
+Can be externalized and therefore excluded from install orchestration with proper [configuration](https://merginmaps.com/docs/server/environment/#database-settings).
+* **Redis** - The caching and asynchronous task engine running on top of <MainPlatformName />
+* **Celery-Beat** - The Celery task orchestrator used by <MainPlatformName />
+* **Celery-Worker** - The Celery container responsible for workers that perform tasks on <MainPlatformName />
+* **Server** - The server backend intance of <MainPlatformName />
+* **Web** - The frontend instance for <MainPlatformName />
+* **Proxy** - NGINX instance serving <MainPlatformName /> in reverse proxy configuration.

+### Firewall ports

+By default, only HTTP default ports (`80`, and `443` if SSL is enabled) need to be open on firewall side.
+All other infrastructure instance will work within the same docker network group.

 ## Install Docker from official source